BaseCase/basecase.github.com/_posts/2018-08-26-overtime_is_unethical.md

 title: Overtime is Unethical
 layout: blog_post
 publish_date: Aug 26, 2018
+description: "A rant about how you should limit your work hours"
 ---

 Working overtime is unethical.
 I’m not talking about management demanding extra hours from you or office cultures that expect people to stay late.
 Those things are obviously unethical; it’s not even up for debate.